wk275/qbtools-V3/README.md

           ]
       }
       ````
-    - In the HAparms sections you can use following operations
+- In the HAparms sections you can use following statements

   - "[@value]" refers to another parameter,
+  -
        e.g. "name": "[@unique_id]" means: if "name" parameter is not defined, it will get the value of the "unique_id" parameter.

   - "[@value#slice(split character, join character, start offset, end offset)]" refers to another parameter and does some slice processing on it, e.g,
          ```
         {
             "topic": "shellies/shellyplug2/relay",